Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-3-1.md

 The following features have been added to the existing mobile web device APIs in this release:

+- NFC API

-- NFC APIThe NFC host-based card emulation feature has been added.
+  The NFC host-based card emulation feature has been added.

+- Sensor API

-- Sensor APIRaw HRM sensor data retrieval feature has been added.
+  Raw HRM sensor data retrieval feature has been added.

+- Sound API

-- Sound APICheck whether a specific sound device type is connected has been added.
+  Check whether a specific sound device type is connected has been added.

+- Bluetooth API

-- Bluetooth  APIAdvertising for remote devices (including Bluetooth LE devices) has been added.Feature to act as a GATT client (Generic Attribute Profile client) has been added.
+  Advertising for remote devices (including Bluetooth LE devices) has been added.Feature to act as a GATT client (Generic Attribute Profile client) has been added.

 ##### Native Framework

 The following features have been added to the existing mobile native APIs in this release:

 - Application Framework API module
-  - ##### Application model
+  - Application model
     - Widget application model has been added.
 - Base API module
   - i18n